containerbuildsystem/osbs-docs/docs/build_parameters.rst

     - kojisecret
     - pulpsecret

-Secrets named **kojisecret** and **pulpsecret** must be available in orchestrator and worker clusters.
-They don't need to have the same value, just the same name.
+A secret named **kojisecret** must be available in orchestrator and worker clusters.
+The worker and orcestrator versions don't need to have the same value.
 For instance, worker and orchestrator builds may use different authentication certificates.

 Secrets needed for communication from orchestrator build to worker clusters are defined separately in **worker_token_secrets**.
 These are not passed along